pragti-chauhan/amazon-product-finder/README.md

 ## Setting Up Project:-
 -	First, make sure you have the latest node version installed on your system and a code editor(like VSCode, Atom etc.)
 -	Then, clone this repository in your local system, or clone it using the CLI.
-There are multiple ways to clone the repo as shown in the image below.
+There are multiple ways to clone the repo as shown in the image below. <br>
   ![extra](https://github.com/pragti-chauhan/amazon-product-finder/assets/66918663/546f1818-b960-4a26-a79d-f34412a4c0a8)
 -	Next, open the terminal and move to the root directory of the project folder using- <br>
  `cd <project_directory_path>` <br>